newfiesoft/my-style-anytime/readme.txt

 == Upgrade Notice ==

+= 1.6.0 - 16.12.2024 =
+<strong>We</strong> completely support the new version of WordPress 6.7, optimized code and content files, and created new functionality.

 = 1.5.0 - 28.03.2024 =
 <strong>We</strong> completely support the new version 6.5, optimized code and content files, and testing other plugins